sheetal-ahuja/concepts/README.md

 ## **10. Two Heaps**
 - Technique for efficiently keeping track of the median of a stream of numbers.
-- Uses a max heap and a min heap.
+- Uses a max heap and a min-heap.

 ## **11. Subsets**
 - Finding all possible subsets of a given set.